 Here are the gifts for boys which have been so successful through the years that they are hereby going into Anne Glamore’s Gift Hall Of Fame:

-Anything by Lego, smaller kits for smaller kids and more intricate ones for bigger kids.
-This includes Bionicles as well as small items like the Lego Police Motorcycle #7235 and bigger ones such as the LEGO Star Wars Republic Gunship.
-You can’t go wrong with the Ultimate LEGO Building Set as a starter set for budding architects.
+Anything by Lego: smaller kits for smaller kids and more intricate ones for bigger kids.
+This includes Bionicles as well as small items like the Lego Police Motorcycle and bigger ones such as a LEGO Star Wars Ship.

 Guys love their gadgets, and Porter still uses his headlamp.
 We all do.
 We’ve used it to read in bed, to look for things in the dark, and to wear when hiking.
 The boys have put theirs on at twilight and run around in the bushes.
 We need a couple more.

 Remember when we got Finn a safe for Christmas one year?
 He’s still using it.
 I followed my own advice and got the kind with two keys, not a combination.
 I kept one key, and every once in a while I check to make sure there are no illicit substances in the safe.
 I was tempted to steal a Baby Ruth one time, but I refrained.